The kingdom of Wanagiri was located on di Jawa, in the District of Cirebon.

 This kingdom was located in the middle of western Java.
-At the beginning of its establishment the kingdom was a vasal of Tarumanagara, while later it became under the rule of the Sunda Kingdom.
+At the beginning of its establishment the kingdom was a vasal of the kingdom of Tarumanagara (358-699) while later it became under the rule of the Sunda Kingdom.

 At the time of Cakrawarman’s rebellion in Tarumanagara, the territory of the Wanagiri kingdom was once the base camp of the rebel army.
 Due to the Cakrawarman plot supported by well-respected figures and large numbers of troops, the Wanagiri Kingdom could not do much, when Cakrawarman established a “headquarters” to wage a riot around the Wanagiri area.